-But WPM is EASILY prevented 95% of the time by ensuring that you have great airflow around your plants and that things don't get too humid in the grow room, especially towards the end of flowering when your buds are getting thick and dense.
+But WPM is EASILY prevented 95% of the time by ensuring that you have great airflow around your plants and preventing the grow space from getting too humid, especially towards the end of flowering when your buds are getting thick and dense.
 This also prevents the bud killer known as bud rot.

-The strain makes a HUGE difference of your results.
+5.)
+The strain makes a HUGE difference of your results

-When you're starting out, if you have a lot of room to grow and if it's not what you're banking your whole grow on, bagseed can be a fun experiment.
+When you're starting out, if you have a lot of room to grow and if it's not what you're banking your whole grow on, bagseed or other mystery seeds can be a fun experiment.

-For truly killer buds, wait until the right time to harvest your weed, and take the time to properly dry and cure them.
+6.)
+For truly killer buds, wait until the right time to harvest your weed, and take the time to properly dry and cure them

 After months of waiting, it's easy to jump the gun and harvest your plants too early.
 It's also easy to get caught up with life and neglect your newly harvested buds during the curing process.